Parent Support with Wellbeing:

 As importantly, the mental health of teaching staff impacts on children too, and teachers play a very important role in modelling positive emotional health.
 All staff also deserve to enjoy their job and feel supported.

-Therefore, the emotional health and wellbeing of all members of Broughton Junior School (including staff, children and parents) is fundamental to our philosophy and ethos ‘wellbeing for all’.
+Therefore, the emotional health and wellbeing of all members of Broughton Community Schools (including staff, children and parents) is fundamental to our philosophy and ethos ‘wellbeing for all’.

 - To ensure that through the promotion of positive emotional health and wellbeing, children and young people are helped to understand, recognise and express their feelings, build their confidence and emotional resilience and therefore increase their capacity to learn.

 - To increase the awareness, understanding and reduce stigma amongst children, staff and parents/carers of issues involving the emotional health and wellbeing of young people and to provide support at an early stage to any child who is or appears to be suffering from mental health issues.